HL7/VhDir/pages/_includes/vhdir-healthcareservice-intro.md

 The HealthcareService resource typically describes services offered by an organization at a location.
 The resource may be used to encompass a variety of services covering the entire healthcare spectrum, including promotion, prevention, diagnstics, hospital and ambulatory care, home care, long-term care, and other health-related and community services.

-This profile adds optional extensions to describe whether a service is accepting new patients.
+This profile adds an optional extension to describe whether a service is accepting new patients.

 **Examples:**